SheffieldML/vargplvm/vargplvm/matlab/vargplvm_README.txt

 numerical errors.

 From the above, the easiest to control is the initialisation.
-After optimisation, call svargplvmCheckSNR(svargplvmShowSNR(model)) to check if a bad local minimum is reached (if optimisation is done using vargplvmOptimiseModel, then this check will be done automatically).
+After optimisation, call svargplvmCheckSNR(vargplvmShowSNR(model)) to check if a bad local minimum is reached (the optimisation function actually calls automatically this check).
 If this a bad local optimum is reached (ie signal is very low compared to noise), then the model is badly trained and the results are unreliable.